JediXL/LeetCodeByPython/README.md

 # LeetCodeByPython
-The python code of problems on LeetCode
+The python codes for problems on LeetCode

+You can view the problem-solving ideas by visiting:
+苔原带 www.tundrazone.com

+If you have better solutions, welcome to discuss.

+:-D